 The basic set-up reminds of a good deal of Groundhog Day (1993), which had Bill Murray trapped in a timeloop forced to live the same day over and over.
 While both films approach the idea from almost opposing perspectives Groundhog Day as a romantic comedy, Edge of Tomorrow as an alien invasion/war film they share the theme of the man forced to endlessly repeat the same scenario until he finds the perfect winning strategy by bringing together everything he has learned.
-Soon after, Groundhog Days timeloop scenario played in a number of other films such as 12:01 (1993), Retroactive (1997), Repeaters (2010), ARQ (2016), Before I Fall (2017) and Happy Death Day (2017), even an entire tv series Day Break (2006-7).
+Soon after, Groundhog Days timeloop scenario played in a number of other films such as 12:01 (1993), Retroactive (1997), Repeaters (2010), ARQ (2016), Before I Fall (2017), Happy Death Day (2017) and Naked (2017), even an entire tv series Day Break (2006-7).
 In particular, there are a number of similarities to Duncan Jones Source Code (2011), which had Jake Gyllenhaal projected into another mans mind and repeatedly replaying the last few minutes leading up to a bomb going off aboard a train in different combinations in an effort to understand what happened.

 That it ventures into a theme that has been dealt with several times before does not detract from the fact that Edge of Tomorrow is a sharp, intelligent and well made film (even more of a rarity for something pitched to the midst of the Hollywood summer season).
 There is the slim dividing line where Edge of Tomorrow could easily have tipped over to become a mindless Michael Bay-type action vehicle that was all empty spectacle focused around explosions, shooting and mass destruction and certainly the climactic assault on the ruins of The Louvre with a downed plane does approach something of this.
 It is more the case though that the big spectacular action movie is an element happening in the background and clearly suborned to the story that takes place in the foreground.